 If you are approached by someone claiming that it is their pet, have them provide identifying details to ensure that they are the true owners.
 You may also suggest to the owner that they have their pet licensed and microchipped to find him more easily the next time.

-Spokane County Regional Animal Protection Service (SCRAPS) houses stray animals found within unincorporated Spokane County, the City of Spokane Valley, the City of Liberty Lake, the City of Millwood, the City of Cheney and Fairchild Air Force Base.
+Spokane County Regional Animal Protection Service (SCRAPS) houses stray animals found within unincorporated Spokane County, the City of Spokane, the City of Spokane Valley, the City of Liberty Lake, the City of Millwood, the City of Cheney, the City of Fairfield, the City of Deer Park, and the City of Medical Lake.

 SCRAPS phone number is (509) 477-2532.
 Click here for more information about SCRAPS, including their address, hours, and animals currently impounded.